acharyakavita/IBM-challenge/flickr/README.md

 5. Open [http://localhost:3000](http://localhost:3000) to view it in the browser.

 ## Hosted on Firebase
-I have also hosted teh application in Firebase.
+I have also hosted the application in Firebase.
 Link : https://flick123.firebaseapp.com/